The Last Glacial Maximum and Northern Europe’s Meltwater Legacy

 Ice-Contact and Proglacial Variants

-Outwash plains can be categorized by their relationship to the ice.
-Some are formed directly in contact with the glacier, with meltwater issuing from the ice margin onto a plain that may be partially confined by ice walls.
-Others are formed further out, where the meltwater flow is no longer influenced by ice.
-The most extensive outwash plains in Northern Europe are associated with the ice lobes of the last glaciation, particularly in the lowlands of Denmark, northern Germany, and Poland, as well as in the southern Baltic region.
-These plains can cover hundreds of square kilometers, forming the flat, sandy landscapes that are characteristic of these areas.
+The largest outwash plains in Northern Europe are associated with ice lobes of the last glaciation, including those in the lowlands of Denmark, northern Germany, and Poland, as well as the southern Baltic region.
+These plains can cover hundreds of square kilometers, shaping the flat, sandy landscapes characteristic of these areas, and profoundly influencing soil development, hydrology, and land use patterns.

 Notable Esker and Outwash Plain Systems in Northern Europe